 In about 10 to 15% of strokes, damage continues to occur and symptoms continue to worsen for up to 2 days, as a steadily enlarging area of brain tissue dies.
 Such strokes are called evolving strokes.
 In some people, symptoms affect one arm, then spread to other areas on the same side of the body.
 The progression of symptoms and damage usually occurs in steps, interrupted by somewhat stable periods.
 During these periods, the area temporarily stops enlarging or some improvement occurs.
 Such strokes are usually due to the formation of clots in a narrowed artery.

 Strokes caused by an embolus often occur during the day, and a headache may be the first symptom.
 Strokes caused by a blood clot in a narrowed artery often occur at night and are first noticed when the person wakes up.

 Many different symptoms can occur, depending on which artery is blocked and thus which part of the brain is deprived of blood and oxygen (see Brain Dysfunction by Location Brain Dysfunction by Location Because different areas of the brain control specific functions, the location of brain damage determines the type of dysfunction that results.
 Which side of the brain is affected is also important... read more ).

 When the arteries that branch from the internal carotid artery (which carry blood along the front of the neck to the brain) are affected, the following are most common:

 Blindness in one eye

-Loss of vision on the same side of both eyes (either the left or right side of both eyes)
+Loss of vision on either the left side or the right side of both eyes

 Abnormal sensations, weakness, or paralysis in one arm or leg or on one side of the body